Cuckmere Community Solar Company

 What will happen to the solar farm at the end of the project?

-If received, planning consent would be for 27 years.
+Planning consent would be for 27 years.
 The plan is that the project will end at that point and the land will return to normal agricultural use.
 Any change to this would require a new planning application.
 Much will have changed in energy technology by then, so if there were an appetite to continue in some way, we would consult with all relevant parties and investigate the best way forward.
 But that is a very long way off!
 There is much to be done in the meantime, using our revenue to help local people to make their homes warmer and cheaper to run.

 Questions about the Community Owned Company